Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Fractal Potential Flows

-Therefore the set of sink singularities of $\psib$ is precisely the countably infinite IFS fractal $(T_1,\ldots,T_n)=\{T_a(p):a\in\mcA\}$ where $p$ is the primary fixed point.
-Since as we have reasoned $\psib$ represents a fully developed turbulent flow field, this resolves Mandelbrot's Conjecture \ref{s02010301}.
-Note that IFS fractals mostly have a non-integer Hausdorff dimension, but in certain special cases, such as Dragon Curves, the dimension can equal two.
+Therefore the set of sink singularities of $\psib$ is the IFS fractal $F=\langle T_1,\ldots,T_n\rangle=\Cl\{T_a(p):a\in\mcA\}$ where $p$ is the primary fixed point.
+Since as hereby reasoned $\psib$ represents a fully developed turbulent flow field, this resolves Mandelbrot's Conjecture \ref{s02010301}.
+Note that it was assumed in Definition \ref{s03040001} that $\mleb(F)=0$ to preserve $\mae$ differentiability.
+IFS fractals mostly have a non-integer Hausdorff dimension and thus zero Lebesgue measure, but in certain special cases, such as Dragon Curves, the dimension can equal two (to be resolved in Section \ref{s0307}).

-Since the flow concentrates on an IFS fractal, we must focus our efforts on the study of such sets, in order to uncover the characteristics of fractal potential flows.
-We also emphasize that by Theorems \ref{s03010001} and \ref{s03020001}, having similarity contractions is necessary for preserving the physicality of flows under transfer.
+Since the invariant flow concentrates on an IFS fractal, we must focus our efforts on the study of such sets, in order to uncover the characteristics of fractal potential flows (see \cite{ph00004}).
+It must be emphasized that by the proofs of Theorems \ref{s03010001} and \ref{s03020001}, having similarity contractions in the IFS is necessary for preserving the physicality of flows under transfer.